 Non residents are required to apply for a property holding license in order to purchase property in Grenada.

 Where a property is transferred by way of a deed of gift, tax is payable on property valued over EC $150,000.00.
 If the transfer does not occur through a deed of gift, the tax shall only be payable on the value exceeding EC $20,000.00.

 WITHHOLDING TAX (WHT)

 WHT at the rate of 15% applies to payments made to non residents.
-WHT is payable on salaries, interest (except from bank deposits), discounts, rent, lease premiums, license charge, royalty, management charge, commissions and fees.
+WHT is payable on salaries, interest (except from bank deposits), dividends, discounts, rent, lease premiums, license charge, royalty, management charge, commissions and fees.